exotel/goexoml/README.md

 ####how to use
-Install the library using `go get`
+Install the latest library using `go get`
 ```
 go get github.com/exotel/goexoml
 ```

 or  from the gopkg repo to make sure the version number is maintained all time
 ```
-go get gopkg.in/exotel/goexoml.v0 //v0.X
+go get gopkg.in/exotel/goexoml.v1 //for v1.x.x
 ```